lutusp/Shell-scripts-search-for-large-directories-and-or-files/README.md

      412,461,049 /usr/share/texlive/texmf-dist

 ```
+With no argument, the scripts will search the current directory.

 If you place the scripts in /usr/local/bin, in a normal Linux install they will become accessible everywhere.

 I'm posting this because I perpetually forget how I last solved this problem, and these scripts seem worth preserving.